- Topic

 Studies with a Campus IRB protocol that involve the collection of primary data are considered complete when participant enrollment and data collection are complete, and the data are permanently de-identified (identifying information and the key have been destroyed).
 Once the data are permanently de-identified, the researcher may continue to analyze the data, even after the protocol is closed, as this will no longer be considered research with human subjects.
 Contact the Campus IRB for any questions or to request to close a protocol.

-If the researcher will be leaving Duke before the data have been de-identified or if access to the de-identified data is still needed, the protocol must remain open and be transferred to another researcher, or if transferring to another institution, a protocol must be created with the new institution’s IRB.
-If transferring, data that are currently stored in a platform or environment that requires a Duke NetID to access (such as Qualtrics or REDCap) will likely need to be moved to another appropriate storage solution at the new institution.
+If the researcher will be leaving Duke before the data have been de-identified or if access to the de-identified data is still needed, the protocol must remain open and be transferred to another Duke researcher.
+If transferring to another institution, a protocol must be created with the new institution’s IRB.
+If transferring institutions, data that are currently stored in a Duke environment will likely need to be moved to appropriate storage at the new institution.
 The specific IT support for the Duke platform or environment being used for analysis and storage can provide assistance.

 Studies that involve analyses of existing data should comply with the terms of use agreed upon when receiving the data.
-Contact the Research Facilitation & Data Services Team for questions about compliance with data use agreements.
+Contact the Regulated Data Support Team for questions about compliance with data use agreements.

 DUHS IRB